How Our Practice Works Scripting

 10. Consistent visits help retrain your spine.

 “To make lasting spinal changes, consistency is essential.
-Your chiropractic care plan will be designed to produce the best results in the shortest amount of time.
+Your care plan will be designed to produce the best results in the shortest amount of time.
 If visits are too close together, you body may still be processing the previous adjustment.
-If too far apart, or if visits are missed, you’ll lose the momentum needed to retrain and strengthen supporting muscles and ligaments.”
+If too far apart, or visits are missed, you’ll lose the momentum needed to retrain and strengthen supporting muscles and ligaments.”

 11. You control the speed of your recovery.

 “You control the speed of your recovery, not me.
 Healing is a process, and all processes take time.
 Chiropractic care relies on reviving your innate healing capacity which is based on your age, condition and overall health potential.”